Becheler/Becheler.github.io/my_collections/_posts/2022-06-23-finally-a-standard-newick-formatter.md

 Let's consider a very  basic node class, with a data field, a reference to the parent node (for backtracking) and two references on children nodes (implicit assumption of a binary tree).

-:no_entry: Please do NOT reuse this class in real-world projects!
-It's intentionally close to commonly found implementations, but it's **not** a good design!
-For example, you should avoid as much as possible raw pointers: they lack the syntax of [ownership](https://stackoverflow.com/questions/49024982/what-is-ownership-of-resources-or-pointers) (*that is, the responsibility for cleanup*).
-Instead, use [smart pointers](https://en.cppreference.com/w/cpp/memory/unique_ptr), they are so much safer!

-:biohazard: That being said, using raw pointers here serves the illustration by offering a syntax the readers are familiar with, and show that it is actually possible to contain the flood of pointers behind a strong-enough interface - and avoid them to contaminate the code further!

 ```cpp
 // Simplistic tree for testing
 struct Node